mutiahjihadah/omicslogictranscriptomic/README.md

-# omicslogictranscriptomic
+# omicslitetranscriptomic
-Documentary for my transcriptomic analysis training in Omicslogic Indonesia
+Documentary for my transcriptomic analysis training in Omicslite Indonesia